Iratethisname10/Animes-I-Have-Watched/alphabetical order.md

 36. One-Punch Man
 37. Onimai: I'm Now Your Sister!
 38. Oshi no Ko
-39. Overflow
-40. Platinum End
+39. Platinum End
-41. Rascal Does Not Dream Of Bunny Girl Senpai
+40. Rascal Does Not Dream Of Bunny Girl Senpai
-42. Re:Zero
+41. Re:Zero
-43. Redo of Healer
+42. Redo of Healer
-44. Reincarnated as a Sword
+43. Reincarnated as a Sword
-45. Ron Kamonohashi's Forbidden Deduction
+44. Ron Kamonohashi's Forbidden Deduction
-46. Seven Deadly Sins
+45. Seven Deadly Sins
-47. Spirited Away
+46. Spirited Away
-48. Spy × Family
+47. Spy × Family
-49. Sword Art Online
+48. Sword Art Online
-50. Sword Art Online Alternative Gun Gale Online
+49. Sword Art Online Alternative Gun Gale Online
-51. That Time I Got Reincarnated as a Slime
+50. That Time I Got Reincarnated as a Slime
-52. The Angel Next Door Spoils Me Rotten
+51. The Angel Next Door Spoils Me Rotten
-53. The Apothecary Diaries
+52. The Apothecary Diaries
-54. The Eminence in Shadow
+53. The Eminence in Shadow
-55. The Greatest Demon Lord Is Reborn as a Typical Nobody
+54. The Greatest Demon Lord Is Reborn as a Typical Nobody
-56. The Ice Guy and His Cool Female Colleague
+55. The Ice Guy and His Cool Female Colleague
-57. The Misfit of Demon King Academy
+56. The Misfit of Demon King Academy
-58. The Rising Of The Shield Hero
+57. The Rising Of The Shield Hero
-59. The Slime Diaries: That Time I Got Reincarnated as a Slime
+58. The Slime Diaries: That Time I Got Reincarnated as a Slime
-60. The Yakuza's Guide to Babysitting
+59. The Yakuza's Guide to Babysitting
-61. To Your Eternity
+60. To Your Eternity
-62. Tsukimichi: Moonlit Fantasy
+61. Tsukimichi: Moonlit Fantasy
-63. Yokai Watch
+62. Yokai Watch
-64. Zom 100: Bucket List of the Dead
+63. Zom 100: Bucket List of the Dead

 ### [Favourites](https://github.com/Iratethisname10/Animes-I-Have-Watched/blob/main/favourites.md)